 Dental emergencies never happen at the right times.
 Furthermore, they can cause pain, inconveniences and interruptions in your life.
-Still, there’s always a chance of one happening, so your emergency dentist in Columbus explains how to identify one and also gives advice on what you can do to stabilize the situation.
+Still, there’s always a chance of one happening, so your emergency dentist in Clintonville explains how to identify one and also gives advice on what you can do to stabilize the situation.
 Read on to get the information you need to protect yourself.

 What is a Dental Emergency?